-Anthony Bahr enrolled at Loyola University Chicago’s School of Business Administration in the fall of 2002.
+Anthony Bahr enrolled at Loyola University Chicago’s Quinlan School of Business in the fall of 2002.
 During his time at Loyola, he was involved with many student leadership and service organizations such as Habitat for Humanity and the University’s Strategic Planning Committee.
-In addition, he worked for the Loyola University Chicago Council of Regents and assisted the Council via a variety of support roles to include working on the Executive Commmittee that planned the annual St. Patrick’s Day Parade, as well as assisting with the Loyola University Museum of Art opening.
+In addition, he worked for the Loyola University Chicago Council of Regents and assisted the Council via a variety of support roles to include working on the Executive Committee that planned the annual St. Patrick’s Day Parade, as well as assisting with the Loyola University Museum of Art opening.

 In the summer of 2003 Anthony was asked to participate in an immersion trip to Ecuador with students from John Carroll University, and upon returning he helped bring the program to Loyola.
 Taking further advantage of Loyola’s global presence, he attended the John Felice Rome Center in the summer of 2005.
 He was also involved with multiple research projects in the Department of Economics, many of which have been published or presented.